 This one is in a league of its own.
-We've taken your favourite parts of a curry, added some tender beef to hearty lentils and whipped it all up just like a shepherd's pie.
+We've taken your favourite parts of a curry, added some tender chicken to hearty lentils and whipped it all up just like a shepherd's pie.
 All that is left, is for you to try this tasty concoction!

 The quantities provided above are averages only.